With all the uncertainty surrounding the price of oil along with talk about natural gas and renewable energy are investors overlooking coal?

 All things considered, analysts and experts still see certain coal and coal-related stocks as valuable long-term investments.
 The long-term view is that the use of coal isn’t going away entirely and patient investors can still see market-beating gains.

-Low production costs, competitive advantage and well supported payouts put Alliance Resource Partners L. P. (NASDAQ:ARLPC) and Alliance Holdings GP LP (NASDAQ:AHGPC) at the top of some analyst lists for best coal stocks to own.
+Low production costs, competitive advantage and well supported payouts put Alliance Resource Partners L. P. (NASDAQ:ARLPC) and Alliance Holdings GP LP (:AHGPN/A) at the top of some analyst lists for best coal stocks to own.

-Others that have received favorable mention include Consol Energy Inc. (NYSE:CNXC) and Cloud Peak Energy Inc. (NYSE:CLDC) the country’s No. 3 coal producer.
+Others that have received favorable mention include Consol Energy Inc. (NYSE:CNXA) and Cloud Peak Energy Inc. (NYSE:CLDC) the country’s No. 3 coal producer.
 Of course there’s always exposure through and ETF such as Market Vectors Coal (KOL)

-On the coal-related side of the industry, one company, Joy Global Inc. (:JOYN/A), a little known equipment manufacturer similar to, but smaller than Caterpillar Inc. (NYSE:CATC) is touted for its significant exposure to the coal market.
+On the coal-related side of the industry, one company, Joy Global Inc. (:JOYN/A), a little known equipment manufacturer similar to, but smaller than Caterpillar Inc. (NYSE:CATB) is touted for its significant exposure to the coal market.
 In addition, JOY makes specialized equipment not readily available from the competition.